Jcoopt/CCA/4_Lives/4_Lives.md

     game.time.events.add(Phaser.Timer.SECOND * 3, resetDelay, this);
     }
 ```
-The entire contents of this function is placed in an if statement that checks the deathDelay variable, so that a life is only lost if the player isnt invincible, and then removes a life.
-The last line is similar to somethiong you met when creating the pipes, a timed event.
+The entire contents of this function is placed in an if statement that checks the deathDelay variable, so that a life is only lost if the player isn't invincible, and then removes a life.
+The last line is similar to something you met when creating the pipes, a timed event.
 That event was looped, and so began `game.time.events.loop`. we only want the delay to happen once after each death, so  `game.time.events.add();`
 is used instead.
 To complete this, in `function overlap` change where we call gameOver() to loselife(), so the function is:
 ```
 function overlap(){